SenorKarlos/wayfarer-PMSF-export/README.md

 ## Preface for Map Users

 I have checked this script while editing and neither it nor the program that enables it is dangerous if used properly.
 I have been running Tampermonkey for years and have used it on both Ingress Intel (IITC plugin) and now Wayfarer with no issues.
-To be extra safe follow the optional security tips provided.
+To be extra safe follow the optional security tips provided

-It does not even get your player name let alone any personal or account data, and does not send any evidence of its use back to Niantic.
+It does not even get your player name let alone any personal or account data, and runs completely on your side of the conneection to Niantic

 ## Installation